Suremaker/edsm_scanner/README.md

 The VisitedStarCacheMerger.exe allows to update the local player cache of visited systems with list of fully discovered systems from EdsmScanner.exe

-Example usage: `> VisitedStarCacheMerger.exe VisitedStarsCache.dat "discovered_Synuefe JM-G b57-1.txt"`
+Example usage: `> VisitedStarCacheMerger.exe VisitedStarsCache.dat "visited_Synuefe JM-G b57-1.txt"`

 The `VisitedStarsCache.dat` can be found in `c:\Users\[user_name]\AppData\Local\Frontier Developments\Elite Dangerous\[elite_user_id]\` directory.